adam-hanna/goal-seek/README.md

 goalSeek.js is a javascript library that can be used to solve for an independent variable of a function ("x") such that f(x) equals some defined goal.
 In other words: do you know the output of a function but not the input to yield such an output?
 If so, then use this goal seek!

 The function in question must use an object as the only input to the function.
-The object can contain many keys and subdocuments; however, currently, the dependent variable must not be in a subdocument!
+The object can contain many keys and subdocuments; however, currently, the independent variable must not be in a subdocument!
 This will be fixed in a future release.

 Currently, this goal seek uses Steffensen's Method to find the root of the error.
 See: http://en.wikipedia.org/wiki/Steffensen%27s_method